norm/audio-tools/README.markdown

     youtube-rip -v ...      # verbose output
     youtube-rip -r ...      # re-rip already ripped videos youtube-rip -f ...      # don't clean up intermediate files

+You can override the YouTube thumbnail by putting a file named `poster.png` or `poster.jpg` in the directory.